 If English is not your first language, you need to achieve a certain level of English to qualify for a place on your chosen course.
 Different courses need different levels of English language skills.

-The Centre for English Language and Foundation Studies (CELFS) provides support for students for whom English is a foreign language, including courses to improve your English language and academic literacy.
+The Centre for Academic Language and Development (CALD) provides support for students for whom English is a foreign language, including courses to improve your English language and academic literacy.

 The International Foundation Programme is ideal preparation for degree-level study at the University of Bristol.